Nadine2016/istio101/workshop/README.md

 In this course, you can see how to install Istio alongside microservices for a simple mock app called Guestbook.
 When you deploy Guestbook's microservices into an IBM Cloud Container Service cluster where Istio is installed, you inject the Istio Envoy sidecar proxies in the pods of each microservice.

-**Note**: Some configurations and features of the Istio platform are still under development and are subject to change based on user feedback.
+**Important**: Some configurations and features of the Istio platform are still under development and are subject to change based on user feedback.
 Allow a few months for stablilization before you use Istio in production.

 ## Objectives
 After you complete this course, you'll be able to: